-Amtrak Asks Two People In Wheelchairs To Pay $25,000 For A Ride
+Amtrak Asks Two People Who Use Wheelchairs To Pay $25,000 For A Ride

 "I thought it was a mistake.
 That's the price of a car," Ballard says.
 "How can that be possible?
 I was sure it was a mistake.
 But I've seen it in writing.
 So I know it's not."

 Ballard works for a disability service and advocacy center in Chicago called Access Living.
-He's their housing and transportation policy analyst, and a group from his office is headed to Bloomington next Wednesday for a work retreat.
+He is its housing and transportation policy analyst, and a group from his office is headed to Bloomington next Wednesday for a work retreat.

 There are 10 of them, and five — including Ballard — use wheelchairs.
 Their train has three cars.
 Each car has one space for a wheelchair.
 That makes three spaces for five people in wheelchairs.
 In the past, when Access Living gave advance notice that it was sending a large group, Amtrak took out more seats to fit more wheelchairs.
-Once, it took out seats in the dining car, and charged a few hundred dollars extra.
+Once, it took out seats in the dining car and charged a few hundred dollars extra.

 "I use a power wheelchair.
 It is standard size for a power chair, but it's larger than most manual chairs.
 So I take up a little extra space," Ballard says.
 "But always in the past, no matter what kind of assortment of people and devices we had together for our group, it was never a problem to get everybody on board."